tony48/KOS/doc/source/structures/vessels/dockingport.rst

         * - :meth:`UNDOCK`
           -
           - callable to release the dock
+        * - :attr:`PARTNER`
+          - :struct:`DockingPort`
+          - the docking port this docking port is attached to, or "None" if no such port
+        * - :attr:`HASPARTNER`
+          - boolean
+          - whether or not this docking port is attached to another docking port
         * - :attr:`TARGETABLE`
           - boolean
           - check if this port can be targeted

 .. note::

-    :struct:`DockingPort` is a type of :struct:`Part`, and therefore can use all the suffixes of :struct:`Part`.
+    :struct:`DockingPort` is a type of :struct:`Decoupler`, and therefore can use all the suffixes of :struct:`Decoupler`.
 Shown below are only the suffixes that are unique to :struct:`DockingPort`.

 .. attribute:: DockingPort:ACQUIRERANGE